Evening and Weekend Activities

 The weekend activities should be considered the culmination of everything that has happened in the week or weeks preceding them.
 They are a chance to really put to the test all of the development that has taken place during the course up to that point and are challenging and highly rewarding.
 The students will find themselves amazed at what they can suddenly achieve with their new found confidence and with the help of their friends.
 The programme, as with the course as a whole, is a balance of adventure, exploration, creativity culture.
 Our weekend excursions and adventures promise to be just as exciting and inspirational in 2018 as last year.
 The weekend programme is as follows:

 Course A (14th July to 27th July) – As last year, we will be visiting the beautiful Pembrokeshire Coast National Park in Wales.
-There we will be exploring all of the wonderful adventures that are available on this truly magical piece of coast including surfing, kayaking, rock-climbing and coasteering and of course the obligatory beach camp fire.
+We will be staying in a rustic bunkhouse with beautiful sea views and plenty of space in the nearby fields for games and activities.
+While in Wales, we will be exploring all of the wonderful adventures that are available on this truly magical piece of coast including surfing, kayaking, rock-climbing and coasteering and of course the obligatory beach camp fire.
 An amazing chance to sample Britain’s only coastal National Park.

 Below you can see a sample timetable for two weeks of evening and weekend activities.